jesec/flood/README.md

   * If you want to use a socket, change `socket` to true and set `socketPath` to the absolute file path of your rTorrent socket.
 Make sure Flood has read/write access.
 Specify the socket path in `.rtorrent.rc`.
 Example: `scgi_local = /Users/flood/rtorrent.sock`
   * If you wish to access an rTorrent instance running on a separate host from Flood (or in a Docker container), allow for incoming connections from external IPs by setting the host in `scgi_port` to `0.0.0.0` in `.rtorrent.rc`.
 Example: `scgi_port = 0.0.0.0:5000`
 3. Create a long, unique secret (used to sign [JWT auth tokens](https://github.com/auth0/node-jsonwebtoken)) in `config.js`.
-4. If you're proxying Flood to a path other than the root of the host, you must specify the `basePath` in `config.js`.
+4. If you're proxying Flood to a path other than the root of the host, you must specify the `baseURI` in `config.js`.
 All request URIs will be prefixed with this value.
-  * For example, if hosting Flood from `https://foo.bar/apps/flood`, you would set `basePath` to `/apps/flood`.
-If hosting flood from `https://foo.bar`, you do not need to configure `basePath`.
+  * For example, if hosting Flood from `https://foo.bar/apps/flood`, you would set `baseURI` to `/apps/flood`.
+If hosting flood from `https://foo.bar`, you do not need to configure `baseURI`.

 #### Starting the Server
+1. Run `npm install`.
-1. Run `npm install --production`.
+1. Run `npm run build`.
-2. Run `npm start`.
+1. Run `npm start`.
-3. Access the UI in your browser.
+1. Access the UI in your browser.
 Defaults to `localhost:3000`.
   * You may change the default port in `config.js`.
-4. Upon loading the UI the first time, you will be prompted to create a user account.
+1. Upon loading the UI the first time, you will be prompted to create a user account.

 #### Updating
 1. To update, run `git pull` in this repository's directory.
-2. Check `config.template.js` for configuration changes that you may wish to incoporate in your `config.js`.
+1. Check `config.template.js` for configuration changes that you may wish to incoporate in your `config.js`.
-3. Kill the running Node server.
+1. Kill the running Node server.
-4. Run `npm install --production` to update dependencies.
+1. Run `npm install` to update dependencies.
+1. Run `npm run build` to transpile and bundle static assets.
-5. Restart it with `npm start`.
+1. Restart it with `npm start`.

 #### Tips
 * I run the web server with `screen` to keep the web server running independently of the terminal session.
-* Ubuntu users will need to install `nodejs-legacy` (`sudo apt-get install nodejs-legacy`) for dependencies to install successfully.
+* Ubuntu users may need to install `nodejs-legacy` (`sudo apt-get install nodejs-legacy`) for dependencies to install successfully.
 You can read more on [this Stack Overflow post](http://stackoverflow.com/questions/21168141/cannot-install-packages-using-node-package-manager-in-ubuntu).

 #### Local Development
 1. Run `npm install`.
-2. Run `npm run start:development` and `npm run start:watch` in separate terminal instances.
+2. Run `npm run start:development:server` and `npm run start:development:client` in separate terminal instances.
-  * `npm run start:development` uses [nodemon](https://github.com/remy/nodemon) to watch for changes to the server-side JavaScript.
+  * `npm run start:development:server` uses [nodemon](https://github.com/remy/nodemon) to watch for changes to the server-side JavaScript.
-  * `npm run start:watch` watches for changes in the client-side source.
+  * `npm run start:development:client` watches for changes in the client-side source.
-3. Access the UI through the [browser-sync](https://www.browsersync.io/) proxy at [localhost:4200](http://localhost:4200).
+3. Access the UI through the [WebpackDevServer](https://webpack.js.org/configuration/dev-server/).
+It expects to proxy requests to the Flood server you have running, defined in `config.js` as `floodServerProxy`.

 #### Environment Variables